pedro092692/inventory-online-app/packages/backend/readme.md

 📥 Request Body (`application/json`)
 - ***productId*** type: Integer, ***required*** -> Barcode of product

-throw an error if product if not found. return ***status 204*** with a empty object
+throw an error if product is not found. return ***status 204*** with a empty object

 # 🧑‍🦰 Sellers